A penalty-free quantum algorithm to find energy eigenstates: algorithm

 Certainly, $\rho'$ still contains precisely the same eigenstate information as the original many-body system $H$, however the ground state of $\rho'$, by construction, is actually the first excited state of $H$.
 We next apply our stochastic sampling algorithm to $\rho'$ to implement ITE to find the ground state of $\rho'$, with the sampling probabilities given by $p'^j_i$.
 Importantly, when the projector $P_g$ is sampled, we use the above-outlined state-based simulation method to implement the imaginary time evolution operator $e^{-\eta P_g}$.

 The success rate of this procedure can be easily estimated and it is

 where $\sigma_T(\rho_0)$ is the final state under the whole imaginary time evolution protocol, and $N$ denotes number of the steps (see Appendix B).
 From this success rate, one also sees a somewhat expected trade-off between the added weightage of the ground state to filter it out and the overall efficiency in accessing the first excited state.
-In particular, though the number of steps $N$ seems to exponentially decreas the success rate, this concern can be lifted if we choose the smallest possible $p_g'\approx p_{\rm lift} \sim 2^{-n}$.
-That is, the more qubits we have, the total number of steps we need to implement $e^{-\eta P_g}$ can still be small, and hence the prefactor entering the overall success rate, namely, $2^{-p'_g N}$ in the above equation will stay significant.
+In particular, though the number of steps $N$ seems to exponentially decrease the success rate, this concern can be lifted if we choose the smallest possible $p_g'\approx p_{\rm lift} \sim 2^{-n}$.
+That is, the more qubits we have, the total number of steps we need to implement $e^{-\eta P_g}$ can still be small, and hence the prefactor entering the overall success rate, namely, $2^{-p'_g N}$ in the above equation will stay significant. \rv{The preceding analysis assumes an idealized, fault-tolerant environment.
+On current Noisy Intermediate-Scale Quantum (NISQ) platforms, performance is expected to degrade as system complexity increases.
+This deterioration is primarily driven by the accumulation of gate errors and decoherence effects throughout the iterative ITE process.}